ebolar/Farmer/README.md

 ## To Do
 * Nice to be able to run this under Windows.
 Currently running this from WSL.
 * Code does not conform to the Open/Closed principle - how to do this with Bash?
-* GoLang implementation might make it easier to port to other platforms and provide richer features such as intelligent load balancing.